nextcloud/documentation/admin_manual/configuration/configuration_users.rst

 * You cannot revert the deletion or restore a deleted account.

 .. note:: If this user had a share with a group or user, the share also will
           be deleted permanently.
+If you need to preserve the share, copy it to the account of a user that won't be deleted, for example the admin user, or create a special permanent user for creating persistent shares.

 To delete a user account:

 #.
 Hover the line of the user you want to delete.
 #.
-Click the **cross icon** at the end of the line.
+Click the **trashcan icon** at the end of the line.

 .. note:: If you accidentally delete a user, you can use undo button shown on
-          notification bar at the top of the page.
+          notification bar at the top of the page, which will remain until you leave or refresh the page.
+After refreshing the page, the undo button disappears and you cannot recover the user account.

 User Groups